Oppkey/sc2-guide/docs/index.md

 ## Troubleshooting Connection

 The THETA SC2 Wi-Fi only functions at 2.4GHz.
 The THETA V and the Z1 operate at both 2.4GHz and 5GHz.
-If you have an unstable Wi-Fi connection with the SC, try a different Wi-Fi dongle or laptop to isolate the problem.
+If you have an unstable Wi-Fi connection with the SC2, try a different Wi-Fi dongle or laptop to isolate the problem.

 If you are working with multiple devices, make sure you are connecting to the correct camera.